Consistent Dialogue Generation with Self-supervised Feature Learning: Results

-\paragraph{Human evaluations} We evaluated 500 randomly sampled test sources from the Twitter dataset by crowd-sourcing.
+We evaluated 500 randomly sampled test sources from Twitter dataset using crowd-sourcing provided by a contracting service.
 Systems were paired and each pair of system outputs was randomly presented to 4 judges, who ranked them for topic consistency, persona consistency, informativeness and relevance using a 5-point Likert scale.
-The judges are given \textit{4-turn} dialogue history in order to assess the consistency and coherence of the generated response.
 Overall judges' preferences for the topic consistency, persona consistency, given as a percentage of total judgments are shown in Table \ref{tab:human_eval}.
-A strong preference is observed for CoCon-TP over the other systems.
+A strong overall preference can be observed for CoCon-TP over the other systems evaluated.
 We also evaluated for relevance and informativeness, with CoCon-TP showing similar preference gains.
-Further details, including Krippendorff's alpha for inter-rater consistency and the human evaluation template used, are provided in Appendix.
-We omit the human evaluation of MetaLWOz dataset for budget reason in a hope that the twitter human evaluation can adequately assess the compared systems.
+Further details, including the human evaluation template used, are provided in the Appendix.